neskweek/LightSaberOS/README.md

 ________________________________________________________________________________

-##12/03/2016 : The following my not be accurate since release of version 1.0
+##12/03/2016 : The following might not be accurate since release of version 1.0
 ## Modification of this Readme is a "work in progress"
 ## More info regarding LSOS will be added
 ## Thank you for your patience